Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

 The retrieval rate in \eqref{equ-retrieval rate for the AWGN MAC}, which is essentially the rate at which one can decode the sum of two lattice codewords, appeared also under different contexts in \cite{nam2008capacity, wilson2010joint}.
 Yet, the CF scheme offers a generalization for the computation of any linear combination.
-We note that the rate in \eqref{equ-retrieval rate for the AWGN MAC} is the best known achievable rate for such a sum computation and although the resulting equivalent channel in \eqref{equ-sum of codewords is a codeword} is the AWGN channel, i.e., $\b{y}=\b{x}^*+\b{z}$, where $\b{x}^*=\b{x}_1+\b{x}_2$, we cannot achieve a rate of $\frac{1}{2}\log{(1+P)}$ (for further reading see \cite{zamir2014lattice}).
+We note that the rate in \eqref{equ-retrieval rate for the AWGN MAC} is the best known achievable rate for such a sum computation (for further reading see \cite{zamir2014lattice}).